nxank4/pycarot/README.md

 # 👥 Who should use Pycarot?
 Pycarot is an open source library for:

-- Experienced Data Scientists who want to increase productivity.
-- Citizen Data Scientists who prefer a low code machine learning solution.
-- Data Science Professionals who want to build rapid prototypes.
-- Data Science and Machine Learning students and enthusiasts.

 # 📝 License
 Pycarot is free and open-source under the [MIT](https://github.com/pycaret/pycarot/blob/master/LICENSE) license.

 # 🙌 Credits
-- Built on the shoulders of the original PyCaret project and its contributors.
-- Thanks to the broader open-source ML ecosystem (scikit-learn, pandas, lightgbm, xgboost, sktime, etc.).